kamal-hafiz/Cybersecurity/README.md

 # Cybersecurity

-Here I have uploaded a collection of my most relevant university assignments to showcase my cybersecurity skills
+This repository contains assignments and projects I have completed throughout University to showcase my relevant Cybersecurity skills.

 # CYBR371 - System and Network Security